Polydile/dile-components/site/pages/components/dile-rating-scale-question.rocket.md

 There are one component in this package:

-- ```dile-rating-scale-question```: allows to create a question, and only is possible to select one option at same time.
+- ```dile-rating-scale-question```: allows to create a question, only is possible to select one option at same time.

 ## Installation